The Gathering Ireland 2013: Background

 The concept for The Gathering Ireland 2013 first emerged at the 2009 Global Irish Economic Forum held in Farmleigh, Dublin.
-The Forum had two broad objectives: to examine ways in which the Republic could develop more strategic relationships with its diaspora; and to provide a platform for those living overseas who claim Irish ancestry to contribute to the Republic’s economic recovery.
+The forum had two broad objectives: to examine ways in which Ireland could develop more strategic relationships with its diaspora; and to provide a platform for those living overseas who claim Irish ancestry to contribute to the country's economic recovery.
 The Gathering Ireland 2013 was seen as an opportunity to address both of these objectives, the latter achieved through additional overseas visitors and tourism revenue, which in turn may stimulate job creation.

 Criticism

-The initiative has been publicly criticised by entrepreneur Michael O'Leary and actor Gabriel Byrne.
+The initiative was criticised by entrepreneur Michael O'Leary and actor Gabriel Byrne.
 In a broad criticism of fiscal policy at a Dublin conference, O'Leary referred to the initiative as "The Grabbing", though he went on to say "We like, actually, the Gathering.
-I thought it wasn’t a bad idea.
-There’s no reason not to welcome everyone back to Ireland".

-Byrne, who previously served as a cultural ambassador for Ireland, said many Irish emigrants in the US felt abandoned by the Government and described the initiative as "a scam".
+I thought it wasn't a bad idea.
+There's no reason not to welcome everyone back to Ireland".
+Byrne, who previously served as a cultural ambassador for Ireland, said many Irish emigrants in the US felt abandoned by the government and described the initiative as "a scam", adding that the majority of Irish people "don't give a shit about the diaspora except to shake them down for a few quid".